rashidg/LendingStuff-project/product.md

 #### Q1: What are you planning to build?

-LendingStuff is a mobile app where people can share their tools/gear with other people who might not want to buy those, but need them for a short time. (maybe for emergency)
+LendingStuff is a mobile app where people can share their tools/gear with other people.
-There are some products that no one uses regularly, but once in a while they need it to get some work done.
+You might suddenly need something for a short time like a computer charger.
+With our app you can find someone who is willing to lend his charger to make some extra money.
+Also, a lot of people don't want to buy things that they need once a year.
+By renting their gear directly from owners they save some money and they save space in their home.

  * Short (1 - 2 min' read)